-To create a productive and safe learning environment for all learners, it is also important to have clear policies and consequences for behavior that are consistent with good citizenship and does not interference with the creation of a positive and safe learning environment.
+To create a productive and safe learning environment for all learners, it is also important to have clear policies and consequences for behavior that are consistent with good citizenship and does not interfere with the creation of a positive and safe learning environment.

-nts who do not adhere to the discipline policy and/or who violate school rules may expect quences for their behavior, including but not limited to the following:
+Students who do not adhere to the discipline policy and/or who violate school rules may expect consequences for their behavior, including but not limited to the following:

-Warnings
+- Warnings

-Loss of privileges such as time outs, detentions, restrictions from field trips and student activities, being released from student government positions
+- Loss of privileges such as time outs, detentions, restrictions from field trips and student activities, being released from student government positions

-Community Service (cleaning up campus)
+- Community Service (cleaning up campus)

-Notices to parents/guardians by telephone or letter
+- Notices to parents/guardians by telephone or letter

-Request for parent conference
+- Request for parent conference

-Suspension
+- Suspension

-Expulsion
+- Expulsion

-If a student's behavior does not improve, parents will be asked to participate in the Student Success Team process.
-The Student Success Team, including a school administrator, parent(s), General Education Teacher, and the student (ONLY if the parent, teacher(s), and administrator mutually agree it is appropriate) will work together to develop an appropriate Behavior Intervention Contract that includes modifications and intervention strategies that support the student.
+If a student's behavior does not improve, parents will be asked to participate in the Student Success and Progress Team (SSPT) process.
+The Student Success and Progress Team, including a school administrator, parent(s), General Education Teacher, any other staff member deemed relevant to the progress of the student, and the student (ONLY if the parent, teacher(s), and administrator mutually agree it is appropriate) will work together to develop an appropriate Behavior Intervention Contract that includes modifications and intervention strategies that support the student.